 q_cap_dict (dict): Maps each unit to its flow capacity (cubic feet per second).

-op_order_dict (dict): Maps each unit to its operational order, important for facilities with dependent unit operations.
+op_order_dict (dict): Maps each unit to its operational order, important for facilities with dependent unit operations (e.g., first on, last off considerations).

 operations (str, optional): Defines the operational mode of the units; can be ‘independent’ for units operating independently or ‘dependent’ for units with sequential dependencies.
 Defaults to ‘independent’.